 Comics & Graphic Novels

 Comics & Graphic Novels is an Intensive, meaning it happens in a short time span (1 day in NYC, or 2 days on Zoom).
-The course includes a mixture of lectures and exercises.
 It’s open to writers of any level.
 Farther down, you can view a syllabus for this course.

 Comics and graphic novels marry words and images to tell a story that leaps off the page unlike any other art form.